masc-ucsc/docs/docs/pyrope/04-variables.md

 * Each cycle the `valid` is set for non-register variables initialization[^clear].

-* Registers set the valid after reset, but may have `valid==false` for a few cycles during reset.
+* Registers set the valid after reset, but if the reset clears the valid, there is not guaranteed on `::[valid]` during reset.

 * Left-hand side variables `valids` are set to the and-gate of all the variable valids used in the expression

 * Reading from a memory/array is always a valid contents.
 Even during reset.

-* Writing to a register updates the register valid based on the din valid
+* Writing to a register updates the register valid based on the din valid, or when the `::[valid]` is explicitly cleared.

 * conditionals (`if`) update valids independently for each path

 * A tuple field has the valid set to false if any of the parent tuple fields is invalid

-* The valid computation can be overwritten with the `$valid` attribute.
+* The valid computation can be overwritten with the `::[valid]` attribute.
 This is possible even during reset.